 What To Serve with Turkey Cutlets

 Of course, you have to serve this with lemon slices or wedges.
 We had this turkey with my mom's Authentic Spanish Rice and a side salad.
-Here are some more side dishes:
+Here are some more quick side dishes:

 - Low-Carb Caesar Salad